 Many EU workers employed in the UK are choosing to leave and go back to their home countries or other EU countries to work.
 In part this is because of the level of uncertainty around their rights once Brexit is finalised.

-The UK Government has stated that any EU citizens currently living in the UK will be able to remain with their current rights, but this is still up in the air until a deal is either completed or the UK leaves without a deal.
+The UK Government has stated that any EU citizens currently living in the UK will be able to remain with their current rights.

 What will happen to UK immigration policies post-Brexit?